SoFi Technologies, Inc.

 SOFI

-SoFi Technologies is a consumer-focused digital financial services platform operating in the finance industry.
+SoFi is a digital financial services company operating in the consumer finance industry.

 Investment Opinion: Should I buy SOFI Today?